-The Fund was established as a unit trust and issues units to investors.
+The Fund is established as unit trusts and issues units to investors.

 Please refer to the front cover of this simplified prospectus for the series that are available for the Fund pursuant to this document.
 The Fund may also offer other series of units under separate simplified prospectuses and/or offer series which are only available on an exempt-distribution basis.
 The different series of units available under this simplified prospectus are described under the heading "Purchases, Switches and Redemptions".
 We may offer additional series of units of the Fund in the future without notification to, or approval of, investors.